Copyright © 2013 Mojgan Seraji

 3. Nivre J., Hall J., and Nilsson J. 2006.
 Maltparser: A data-driven parser-generator for dependency parsing.
 In Proceedings of the 5th International Conference on Language Resources and Evaluation (LREC).

 4. Seraji Mojgan.
 2015.
 Morphosyntactic Corpora and Tools for Persian.
-PhD Thesis.
+Doctoral dissertation, Uppsala University.
 Studia Linguistica Upsaliensia 16.1 [pdf]

 1. For the treebank section see Chapter 5, starting on page 97.↩